FWeinb/babel-plugin-named-asset-import/README.md

 import { someUnkownAsset } from './icon.svg'
 ```

-Will currently result in a compile type error like this:
+Will currently result in a compile time error like this:

 `SyntaxError: filename.js: Unkown asset requested, possible assets are: url, raw, ReactComponent`